AbubakerShekhani/chat-based-ai-assistant/frontend/docs/about.md

 Before that, I spent a year as a **Research Officer** after earning my Bachelor of Engineering (Product Development) from [SUTD](https://www.sutd.edu.sg/).
 My research on impulse shaping to suppress oscillations in spherical rolling robots was [published](https://ieeexplore.ieee.org/document/8014259) at the IEEE Advanced Intelligent Mechatronics (AIM) Conference in 2017.

 Outside of work, I enjoy **cycling**, **practicing yoga**, and **going to the gym**.
-The [longest ride](https://www.strava.com/activities/11811566357) I’ve completed was a 120km loop around Singapore.
+The [longest ride](https://www.strava.com/activities/11811566357) I've completed was a 120km loop around Singapore.
 My most challenging ride to date was a triple climb of [Page Mill Rd, Pescadero, and Tunitas Creek](https://www.strava.com/activities/12183241879) in the Bay Area.

 I also enjoy playing the **piano** casually.
 During the COVID-19 lockdowns, I challenged myself to record **30 covers in 30 days**, which I compiled into a [playlist on SoundCloud](https://soundcloud.com/stevanus-satria/sets/piano-covers).